 Anne Of Green Gables

 This is a timeless classic that is popular with younger kids.
-The story follows Anne Shirley and her adventures in amusing and exciting little adventures, and also the lessons she learns.
+The story follows Anne Shirley and her amusing and exciting little adventures, as well as the lessons she learns.
 This is an excellent book if kids want to read about a young heroine with a lot of spunk, but one small downside to this one is that there is a lot of vernacular that’s a bit more complex since it is an older book.
 It also does have a couple of sad deaths, and the descriptions can be a little bit tedious, but it is a great book with some powerful messages.
 This is a good one to put on summer camp reading book lists.
 It’s an award-winning story, originally written by Lucy Maud Montgomery, that has been readapted many times for more literary works and movies, even shows.
 It’s appropriate for young readers of this age level, with a slightly advanced reading level.

 Bridge To Terabithia